How to get to Prague?

 A vignette is compulsory for cars, who drives a motorcycle, no need to buy.
 In the entire city of Prague are no parking or parking fees Required!

-Start looking for a flight to Prague, you can at the many offerings of airlines, Prague as the destination have in their portfolio, sure to find one or the other Bargain.
-On our side of Cheap flights to Prague you will surely find the right offer for you specially from a wealth of flight deals.
+Addiction is a flight to Prague, you can at the many offerings of airlines, have the Prague as a destination in its portfolio, sure to find the one or the other bargain.
+On our page about Cheap Flights to Prague you will surely find the right offer for you specially from a wealth of flight deals.

 The Vaclav Havel Prague Airport (PRG) is the international airport in the Czech capital and also serves as a hub for the national carrier CSA Czech Airlines.
 It is located about 15 miles west of downtown and has both modern passenger terminal 1 and 2.

-The following airlines fly Prague-RuzynΔ from German speaking out on (all 2abgefertigt in terminal):
+The following airlines fly Prague-RuzynΔ from German speaking out on (all are in terminal 2 handled):

 - Austrian Airlines from Vienna